LukeGrahamLandry/franca/devlog.md

 tho so far it mostly seems to be O.Addr which is easy because it's just producing the address. so start with just hacking it in there and see how it goes i guess. that's enough for it to jit `hello.fr` to the point of `// Hello Compiler` but then it gets bored and doesn't do the rest. you win some you lose some i suppose.
+- fixed walk_dir test. cross compiling with #link_rename means fill_from_libc didn't find things.

 ## (Dec 24)